Ameloblastic fibro-odontoma: History

 Initially, AFO was called as ameloblastic odontoma.
 Hooker in 1967 first used the term ameloblastic fibro-odontoma.
-WHO classified odontogenic tumors for the first time in 1971 (1stedition).
+WHO classified odontogenic tumors for the first time in 1971 (1st edition).
 In 2005, mixed tumors were included in the classification of odontogenic tumors by WHO as tumors having odontogenic epithelium along with odontogenic ectomesenchyme.
 This includes ameloblastic fibroma (AF), ameloblastic fibro-dentinoma (AFD), ameloblastic fibro-odontoma (AFO) and odontoma amongst others.
 According to the continuum concept, AF, AFD, AFO and odontoma lie in the same spectrum but at different sides depending upon the maturation with AF and odontoma lying completely opposite whereas AFD and AFO lying between them.
 AFO consists of odontogenic epithelium along with enamel and dentin.
 Such inductive changes along with proliferating odontogenic epithelium warrant AFO to be regarded as a separate entity.